gohugoio/hugo/docs/content/overview/quickstart.md

 * **archetypes**: You can create new content files in Hugo using the `hugo new` command.
 When you run that command, it adds few configuration properties to the post like date and title.
 [Archetype]({{< relref "content/archetypes.md" >}}) allows you to define your own configuration properties that will be added to the post front matter whenever `hugo new` command is used.

 * **config.toml**: Every website should have a configuration file at the root.
 By default, the configuration file uses `TOML` format but you can also use `YAML` or `JSON` formats as well.
 [TOML](https://github.com/toml-lang/toml) is minimal configuration file format that's easy to read due to obvious semantics.
 The configuration settings mentioned in the `config.toml` are applied to the full site.
-These configuration settings include `baseurl` and `title` of the website.
+These configuration settings include `baseURL` and `title` of the website.

 * **content**: This is where you will store content of the website.
 Inside content, you will create sub-directories for different sections.
 Let's suppose your website has three actions -- `blog`, `article`, and `tutorial` then you will have three different directories for each of them inside the `content` directory.
 The name of the section i.e. `blog`, `article`, or `tutorial` will be used by Hugo to apply a specific layout applicable to that section.